dikortis/LetsTalkETC/Episodes/Episode_13.md

-card and you can sign any kind of documents using this kind of a residency card and also take the document and notarize it using block chain
+card and you can sign any kind of documents using this kind of a residency card and also take the document and notarize it using blockchain

 **Christian Seberino:**
- okk can I
+ ok can I
-sku a another question about that yeah so at the beginning of the interview I told you my story that I had to notarize those three documents and send them to
+sku a another question about that so at the beginning of the interview I told you my story that I had to notarize those three documents and send them to
 Europe and how inconvenient that was and
-I I you had few through you threw out the idea that if if it was important that the original document was trusted that maybe I should have my my bank or the utility company make the hash and put it on stanberry so do you is there any discussions in a with American
+I you had few through you threw out the idea that if it was important that the original document was trusted that maybe I should have my bank or the utility company make the hash and put it on stanberry so do you is there any discussions in a with American